Minecraft for Beginners: Your First Few Hours

 What to Do the First Time you Play Minecraft – A Guide for Beginners

 Image Credit: Xbox Game Studios

 If you want to play Minecraft but don’t know where to start, then you’re in the right place.
-Part of the reason the game is still so popular to this day is the ever-expanding list of things to do and explore.
+Part of the reason the game is Minecraft sales and play count are still going strong is the ever-expanding list of things to do and explore.
 This time around, we’re just going to start with booting up your world and getting through a night.
 Let’s start with the actual game mode.
 Firstly, I’d recommend going with an offline game.
 This keeps you in your world alone to fend for yourself without complications arising from other players.
 Although there is a creative mode where things like food and enemies aren’t a factor, skip it.
 I think you learn best when maneuvering through the survival aspects of the game.
 So, you’re booting up the game and you arrive on your world.
 First thing’s first: we’re going hunting for trees.

 There’s a good chance you won’t need to look very hard to find them.
 Nearly every world in this universe is full of trees in different spaces.
 Wood is one of the most valuable resources of the game.
 If you want to build a tool, basic shelter, chests, and more, then you’ll need wood.
 Chopping down trees with your hands at first is tedious, but you’ll soon have the wood you need to make an axe!
 From here, you can speed up your wood collecting and even make a pickaxe to move to stone.
 For now, just stock up and watch the sun.
 Overall, your first night in Minecraft is going to be a bit rough without proper planning.